MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 Visual Studio Code is a lightweight source code editor developed by Microsoft for Windows, Linux and macOS.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.

-It's not a requirement but all lab will assume that you have it installed.
+It's not a requirement but all labs will assume that you have it installed.
 To install Visual Studio Code, navigate to [code.visualstudio.com](https://code.visualstudio.com/?wt.mc_id=vscom_downloads), and select your platform.

 ![code-select][code-select]